ccomkhj/Google-Maps-Entity-Finder/README.md

 - Filter results to only include places located between two geographic points
 - Output results in JSON format (either to stdout or to a file)
 - Configurable search radius and buffer distance
+- Phone numbers are now included in output if available

+## Code Structure Change

+- The main backend logic file has been renamed from `mcp_integration.py` to `place_search.py` to better reflect its purpose.
+Update any imports or references accordingly.

 ## Prerequisites